petrisch/todo-nu/README.md

 - [x] Make a filter for @maybes or configurable words.
 - [x] Add a git blame column option to display the last date a todo has been updated
 - [x] Support - [o] for half done indented lists and make them optional
+- [ ] Give a "works from nu version > on"
 - [ ] Unify context, project and exclude filters
 - [ ] Add some tests from http://www.nushell.sh/book/testing.html
 - [ ] Make searchpath a list for multiple todo sources
 - [ ] Get the context and project filters into the retrospective
 - [ ] Get the list feature into the retrospective as well